Ron-Ahmed/snort-ids/README.md

 <br />
 The documentation, p.
-24, specifies an incorrect location for the snort.lua file, <b>/usr/local/lib/</b>,  for the odt folder of OpenAppID.   <br/>
+24, specifies an incorrect location for the OpenAPPID in the snort.lua file, <b>/usr/local/lib/</b>,  for the odt folder of OpenAppID.   <br/>
 <p>The correct location is <b>'/usr/local/cisco/apps'</b>
 <br>You will need to create the folders "cisco" & "apps"</br>
 </p>